Kamehameha Schools: History

 After Bishop's death in 1884, her husband Charles Reed Bishop carried out her will.
 Reverend William Brewster Oleson (1851–1915), former principal of the Hilo boarding school founded by David Belden Lyman in 1836, helped organize the schools on a similar model of European-American education.
 The original Kamehameha School for Boys opened in 1887; after it moved to a new campus, that site was later taken over by the Bishop Museum.
 The girls' school opened nearby in 1894.
 The preparatory school, originally serving grades K–6, opened in 1888 adjacent to the boys' school.
 By 1955, all three schools had moved to the current 600 acre campus in Kapālama Heights.
-The schools became co-ed in 1965 In 1996, the school opened a 180 acre campus on Maui, followed in 2001 by the 300 acre campus on Hawaii.
+The schools became co-ed in 1965.
+In 1996, the school opened a 180 acre campus on Maui, followed in 2001 by the 300 acre campus on Hawaiʻi.

 In 1991, the Equal Employment Opportunity Commission (EEOC) brought suit against Kamehameha Schools alleging that its requirement that all teachers be Protestant was religious discrimination in violation of the Civil Rights Act of 1964.
 Although Kamehameha Schools conceded the practice was discriminatory, the School maintained that it was bound by the provisions of Bernice Pauahi Bishop's will, which established the charitable trust creating the School as well as mandating that all the teachers "be persons of the Protestant religion."
 Accordingly, the School sought to be included within one of the applicable exemptions to the Civil Rights Act of 1964.

-The United States District Court for the District of Hawaii found in the School's favor, ruling that the religious education exemption, the religious curriculum exemption, and the bona fide occupational qualification exemption were each applicable to Kamehameha Schools.
+Then Chief Judge Alan Cooke Kay of the United States District Court for the District of Hawaii, a great-grandson of Charles Montague Cooke, ruled in Kamehameha's favor, finding that the religious education exemption, the religious curriculum exemption, and the bona fide occupational qualification exemption were each applicable to Kamehameha Schools.
 The United States Court of Appeals for the Ninth Circuit reversed the decision of the District Court, holding that none of the exemptions to the Civil Rights Act was applicable since the School was essentially a secular and not primarily a religious institution despite certain historical traditions including Protestantism.
 As a result, the requirement that all teachers be Protestant was held to be a violation of the Civil Rights Act.